-On transactional matters, Pierce Atwood's Federal Tax attorneys work closely with our law firm's Business, Energy, and Real Estate Practice Groups to deliver coordinated and seamless advice that responds to the overall business and personal objectives of our clients.
+Pierce Atwood's Federal Tax attorneys work closely with the firm's Business, Energy, and Real Estate Practice Groups to deliver coordinated and seamless advice to address our clients' overall business and personal objectives.
 These transactions, including mergers, acquisitions, joint ventures, commercial financing, and business succession planning, frequently involve complex federal, state, and international tax issues.

 We pride ourselves on creating practical, tax-efficient structures to meet our client's needs.
 Our attorneys also represent both individuals and businesses in tax controversies and disputes before all levels of the IRS, the United States Tax Court, and Federal District Courts.